Show Me Your Digital Badge: A new tool for higher education?

 Digital badges are gaining traction with some of the most prominent businesses and learning organizations in the world, including Notre Dame University, Purdue, Carnegie Mellon, the University of California Davis, the Smithsonian, Intel and Disney-Pixar.
 Even the medical community is badging their constituents thanks to a pilot program offered by the University of Michigan Medical School.

 Although a number of software companies offer interfaces for both universities and organizations, for example, Credly allows users to easily create and share badges and BadgeOS works as a WordPress plugin, they still coordinate with the leader in the badge movement, Mozilla, the organization that gave us Firefox.
 Mozilla’s Open Badge system is free, portable, and evidence-based.
-Although badges can be issued by virtually anyone, each badge has meta-data attached that describes the skills and competencies behind the badge and also information about the issuer.
+Although virtually anyone can issue badges, each badge has meta-data attached that describes the skills and competencies behind the badge and also information about the issuer.
 A digital badge issued by an accredited university will carry more weight than a badge from your relatives or friends.

 Universities using the Blackboard learning platform (like Roosevelt) now have the ability to issue badges to students using the Mozilla interface.
 Badges, or Achievements as they are called in Blackboard, are issued based on criteria developed by the instructor.
 Ideally, these criteria will be linked to course objectives, readily measurable, and of value to the student.
 When awarded, students can view the badges in Blackboard and can store them in their Mozilla Backpack.
 Badges can be added to LinkedIn accounts, resumes, and portfolios by simply adding a hyperlink to the Mozilla Backpack.